 However, there is hope.
 The recent advances in technologies and techniques along with the efforts of universities, non-profits, governments and public institutions like Frost Science are making a difference.
 Read on to learn more about the work being done and how to help.

 100 Yards of Hope

-This partnership, which began in June 2019, joins together military veterans, university students and local volunteers in conservation efforts and will result in a major restoration of reef area directly off of Key Biscayne.
+This partnership, which began in June 2019, continues to join together military veterans, university students, environmentalists, corporate leaders and local volunteers in conservation efforts and will result in a major restoration of reef area directly off of Key Biscayne.